claudimir-lago/Serine-Protocol/README.md

 # Serine-Protocol

-##### _Serine is an abbreviation of Serial Network and a chemical compound – after all, the protocol was born in a chemistry laboratory.
+##### _Serine is an abbreviation for Serial Network and a chemical compound – after all, the protocol was born in a chemistry laboratory.
 Serine has two optical isomers: L-serine, the well-known proteinogenic amino acid, and D-serine, a signaling substance in bacteria and a neurotransmitter in humans.
 Therefore, Serine is anyway about communication among small and big things._

 Serine Protocol is a light communication protocol intended to be used with small microcontrollers and some sort of serial communication channels, such as UART, RS232, I2C, USB, and so on.
 Some headlines guided its formulation and usage: